INVASIVE ART SUPPLY INITIATIVE

-Throughout the Summer and Fall of 2022, I'd worked to engage youth + community members throughout Metro Vancouver and Victoria, delivering a series of 3 workshops on Invasive Species-based art supplies in collaboration with non-for-profits and local volunteer groups
+The Initiative works to engage youth + community members throughout Metro Vancouver and Victoria, delivering a series of workshops on Invasive Species-based art supplies in collaboration with non-for-profits and local volunteer groups.

 Engaging artists by use of ecology + engaging ecologically-minded folk through art, the initiative provides individuals with environmentally-conscious alternatives to often wasteful art making supplies